49. God Becomes Man at the Center Point of History

 “Where are the god-kings of Egypt, the emperors of Rome?
 Ashes to ashes, and dust to dust.
 Does one institution, one recognizable pattern of living, one vocabulary and set of symbols, remain from the world of the year 110 A.D., when St. Ignatius and Antioch wrote and the Emperor Trajan reigned?
 One, and only one: the Holy Roman Catholic Church.
 Nothing else of all that world survives in any institutional form that anyone not an historical scholar could detect.”8

-During this Christmas season, let us remember that the Kingdom of God on earth was ushered in, not through the will of men or mighty armies but through the birth of a baby.
-And the King of the universe, the One for whom the entire calendar would be changed, and who changed the course of human history, came into this world, not in a palace worthy of a king but in a feeding trough, in an obscure backwater town in Roman-occupied Judea.
+Let’s keep in mind that the birth of a baby, not the will of men or powerful armies, was what first brought the Kingdom of God to earth during this Christmas season.
+The King of the universe, the One who would alter the entire calendar and the course of human history, didn’t arrive in a palace befitting a king.
+Instead, He was born in a feeding trough, in a quiet town in Roman-occupied Judea.
 Whether we are thinking about the Incarnation or thinking about what role we can play in fighting against evil and advancing His kingdom, I think that Carroll’s words are very poignant: One person can make a difference.

 Finally, rather than using the phrase “Keep Christ in Christmas,” we need to greatly expand the scope of our thinking and say, “Keep the Incarnation in history.”
 Merry Christmas!